 On the other end of the spectrum, I have received a steady stream of very expensive holiday gifts from one of my wealthy clients.
 Somehow I got on his Christmas gift list and I know I must be in the company of a hundred or more recipients of his surprising annual generosity.

 If you ever feel overwhelmed with your own holiday shopping, just know that the personal assistant to a celebrity very much feels like they are one of Santa’s Helpers each December.
-I remember visiting this client one holiday season and the whole living room looked like a cashmere sweater factory, with orderly rows of dozens of sweaters waiting to be gift-wrapped and mailed out.
+I remember visiting this client one holiday season and the whole living room looked like a cashmere shawl factory, with orderly rows of dozens of sweaters waiting to be gift-wrapped and mailed out.
 With this one particular client, I have been given some gifts so expensive that I felt they were “too good” for me.

 And yet, these kinds of items would be equally inappropriate to re-gift to friends who usually spend much less on each other.
 They would surely feel an awkward burden to buy me something of equal value.
 In these cases, I either go ahead and indulge myself, or save it for a really special occasion like a wedding or some other milestone.
 Re-gifting in an unexpected way can be a win/win in helping you de-clutter one closet or one drawer at a time.